 The LDAPviewer (LV) Project was started with the following sets of objectives:

-Provide minimal configuration of LDAP access security for the casual user.
+Provide minimal configuration of LDAP access security.

 Provide data display and editing options tailored to the end-user using a familiar web-form style interface.